 Well, he could do that.

-First of all, if they can't pass a comprehensive bill this afternoon, uh I certainly hope they're gonna come back with a very narrow bill to solve specifically the problem of separating children and does so in terms of still protect the border, uh, and then send it from the House to the Senate and let the president and Schumer uh fight for two or three weeks over why Schumer cares more about politics than he does about children.
+First of all, if they can't pass a comprehensive bill this afternoon, I certainly hope they're going to come back with a very narrow bill that solves specifically the problem of separating children and does so in terms that still protect the border.

 I think the Democrats will crumble.

-Uh and I think that's very important.
+And I think that's very important.

-And if they get the defense appropriations bill through, they can then go to the wall on a continuing resolution and say, look, if it doesn't include a uh money for the wall, it ain't getting signed.
+And if they get the defense appropriations bill through, they can then go to the wall on a continuing resolution and say, look, if it doesn't include a money for the wall, it ain't getting signed.

 Yeah.